JayMad18/HealthyHome/README.md

 	to promote a shared effort in the upkeep of daily tasks as if the space was their home.

+	Mainly useful:
+	*Any type of shared dormatory.
+	*Family homes.
+	*Roommates.

+        Possibly useful for:
+	*Resturant crews.
+	*Shared office or office's.
+	*Prison dorms by inmates via kiosk
+	*As a tool for a variety of different work crews.
+	*Many more...

+	Required functionalities:
+	: ability to create a Home.
+	: ability to add and remove tasks.
+	: ability to add and remove members.
+	: ability to assign member/members to specific task/task's.
+	: task's can usually be self assigned if not already assigned.
+	: members of a Home are all viewable to other members.
+	: members can also interact with other users of same Home such as approving, disapproving, and assiging tasks to other users.
+	: any member can select a "Unavailabe" type setting that prevents member from being assigned tasks, also notifies other members of unavalability.
+	: all Homes have a unique ID.

+	******IMPORTANT******
 	When attempting to contribute please create a temporary branch from the development branch and then create pull request to merge your contribution to the development branch.